cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 For instance, the user can ask for only the proofs of theory lemmas with the command `(get-proof :theory_lemmas)`.
 More details

-Proofs can be checking externally using the proof checker `alfc` for the AletheLF format (see this [user manual](https://github.com/cvc5/alfc/blob/main/user_manual.md) for details).
+Proofs can be checking externally using the proof checker `alfc` for the Alethe LF format (see this [user manual](https://github.com/cvc5/alfc/blob/main/user_manual.md) for details).
 We provide a [script](https://github.com/cvc5/cvc5/blob/main/contrib/get-alf-checker) for getting started with this proof checker.

 ### Models